Research Experience for Undergraduates (REU)

 We are intentional about fostering students’ growth in their mathematical maturity and in their professionalism.
 We track our progress and yours though the IDP.
 This plan assesses over the eight-week REU both the technical and professional skills needed for success in careers in the mathematical sciences.
 From “ability to work in a team” to “mathematical knowledge,” the IDP will help students to improve in their weak areas and challenge students to develop their strengths further.
 The IDP sets measurable goals and monitors progress before, during, and after the eight-week program on campus.

 We commit in the REU program to including and giving opportunities to underrepresented students.
 The PI team will advertise to and recruit from schools local to the area, such as Community College of Philadelphia, with large populations of underrepresented students.
-We will also advertise through professional organizations, such as NAM and Math Alliance.
 All Senior Personnel have a history of working with and mentoring underrepresented students, and they desire to continue to do so during the REU.

 Students who participate will receive a $3000 stipend, on-campus housing, and at least one meal a week provided through the NSF.
 In addition, students will be allotted a travel allowance to present their REU research and national and regional conferences after the REU takes place.